Data protection

 TikTok Privacy Policy

 We also use TikTok, a social media and video channel.
-The service provider is the Chinese company Beijing Bytedance Technology Ltd. The Irish company TikTok Technology Limited, 10 Earlsfort Terrace, Dublin, D02 T380, Ireland, is responsible for the European area.
+The service provider is the Chinese company Beijing Bytedance Technology Ltd. The Irish company TikTok Technology Limited, 10 Earlsfort Terrace, Dublin, D02 T380, Ireland, is responsible for Europe.

-TikTok also processes your data in the USA, among other places.
-We would like to point out that, according to the European Court of Justice, there is currently no adequate level of protection for data transfer to the USA.
-This can be associated with various risks for the legality and security of data processing.
+TikTok processes your data in the USA, among other places.
+We would like to point out that, in the opinion of the European Court of Justice, there is currently no adequate level of protection for data transfer to the USA.
+This can entail various risks for the legality and security of data processing.

 TikTok uses so-called standard contractual clauses (= Art.
 46. Para.
-2 and 3 GDPR) as the basis for data processing by recipients based in third countries (outside the European Union, Iceland, Liechtenstein, Norway, i.e. in particular in the USA) or data transfer there.
-Standard Contractual Clauses (SCC) are templates provided by the EU Commission and are intended to ensure that your data also comply with European data protection standards if they are transferred to third countries (such as the USA) and stored there.
+2 and 3 GDPR) as the basis for data processing for recipients based in third countries (outside the European Union, Iceland, Liechtenstein, Norway, i.e. in particular in the USA) or for data transfer there.
+Standard contractual clauses (SCC) are templates provided by the EU Commission and are intended to ensure that your data complies with European data protection standards even if it is transferred to third countries (such as the USA) and stored there.
 Through these clauses, TikTok undertakes to comply with European data protection standards when processing your relevant data, even if the data is stored, processed and managed in the USA.
-These clauses are based on an implementation decision of the EU Commission.
-You can find the decision and the corresponding standard contractual clauses here: https://eur-lex.europa.eu/eli/dec_impl/2021/914/oj?locale=de
+These clauses are based on an implementing decision of the EU Commission.
+You can find the decision and the corresponding standard contractual clauses here, among other places: https://eur-lex.europa.eu/eli/dec_impl/2021/914/oj?locale=de

-You can find out more about the standard contractual clauses and the data processed by using TikTok Pixel in the privacy policy at https://www.tiktok.com/legal/privacy-policy-eea?lang=de or https: //ads.tiktok.com/i18n/official/policy/controller-to-controller .
+You can find out more about the standard contractual clauses and the data processed through the use of TikTok Pixel in the Privacy Policy on https://www.tiktok.com/legal/privacy-policy-eea?lang=de or https://ads.tiktok.com/i18n/official/policy/controller-to-controller .

 Payment Provider Introduction